 Steve and his team made a near-death ascent of Mount Upuigma, scaling vertical rock walls as high as the Empire State Building, sleeping suspended in space.
 In this gripping series the team achieved their mission to find rare and undiscovered species of wildlife to prove that the Guyanan jungle needs to be protected.

 Ironically, after arriving safely back in the UK, Steve unfortunately fell 10 metres from a cliff face in the Wye Valley, breaking his back and shattering his foot.
 Steve's latest presentations feature his extraordinary adventure into the lost Guyanan jungle, the urgent conservation issues his journey has raised and the thought-provoking lessons he's learnt from his accident.

-As an author Steve Backshall has written Steve Backshall's Venom, The Rough Guide to: Indonesia, Southeast Asia and First-time Asia, as well as the upcoming Adventurer's Guide to Wildlife and Adventurer in Residence.
+As an author, Steve Backshall has written thirteen books including Wildlife Adventurer’s Guide, Ocean, The Rough Guide to: Indonesia, Southeast Asia and First-time Asia, as well as the Adventurer's Guide to Wildlife and Adventurer in Residence.
 He regularly writes articles for a variety of newspapers and magazines including the National Geographic Traveller Magazine.

 In 2023, Steve fronted Whale with Steve Backshall for Sky TV and co-presented Our Changing Planet for BBC One.

 Steve is Vice President for both The Wildlife Trusts and Buglife, and a patron for The Wildfowl & Wetlands Trust, London Wildaid and The Exotic Pet Refuge.